pylint-dev/pylint/doc/user_guide/installation/index.rst

 - As a command line tool
 - Integrated in your editor/ide
 - As a pre-commit hook
+- for multiple python interpreters in your continuous integration

 .. toctree::
    :maxdepth: 2